6–7 Precentor's Court

-6 and 7 Precentor's Court are an historic pair of buildings in the English city of York, North Yorkshire.
-Grade II listed and standing on Precentor's Court, the buildings date to the mid-19th century, with No. 7 having earlier origins.
+6–7 Precentor's Court is a historic pair of buildings on Precentor's Court in the city of York, England.
+Grade II listed, the buildings date to the mid-19th century, with No. 7 having earlier origins.
 The properties were renovated in the 20th century.

 Rachael Epworth, a pawnbroker, formerly lived at the property.
 Henry Hardcastle purchased the property from her.
 A. Ayer Carr, a new member of the Yorkshire Philosophical Society, was living at No. 6 in 1900.

+Architecture

+The building is constructed in orange‑brown brick laid in Flemish bond and orange‑cream brick in both Flemish and English garden wall bonds.
+The right return is in red‑brown brick laid in stretcher bond.
+Timber doorcases and paired modillioned guttering are used throughout, and the roof is covered with pantiles and finished with brick stacks.

+The front has three storeys and three window bays.
+Both houses have doorcases formed by pilasters with imposts and plain cornice hoods.
+No. 6 has a door with six sunk panels, while No. 7 has a four‑panel door; each has an overlight with a bordered design.

+No. 6 has 16‑pane sash windows on the ground and first floors, and an unequal nine‑pane sash on the second floor.
+All have narrow painted sills and cambered brick arches, and the ground‑floor window retains flush panel shutters.
+No. 7 has two 12‑pane sash windows on each floor, all with narrow painted sills and segmental brick arches.

+In popular culture

-6 Precentor's Court was used as the exterior filming location for the home of the lead character Patience Evans in the television drama Patience.
+No. 6 was used as the exterior filming location for the home of the lead character Patience Evans in the television drama Patience.